CREDENTIALING

 Facial authentication eliminates the ability to share credentials or use fraudulent credentials for access

-The stadium operations team was able to identify problem areas, such as the check-in location for their food and beverage service staff and other high traffic locations, and increase the number of Wicket devices to improve people flow into the inner perimeter.
+The stadium operations team identified problem areas, such as the check-in location for their food and beverage staff and other high-traffic locations, and increased the number of Wicket devices to improve people flow into the inner perimeter.